-Article 40 - Restriction of the right of the accused to be present motion.
+2. The accused shall be timely notified of the time and place of investigative actions which are to be carried out upon his/her or his/her defence counsel's motion.
 The accused may not, without valid reason, request to postpone the investigative actions.
 If the accused has been detained and uses the services of a defence counsel, the defence counsel shall be present during such investigative action, except when the accused is required to participate personally in that investigative action.
 If the accused and/or his/her defence counsel are not notified, within reasonable period, of the time and place of the investigative actions, the investigative actions shall not be carried out, and the evidence obtained as a result of such investigative actions shall be considered inadmissible.